Lifestreams-ai/Rust-State-Machine/README.md

 <!-- omit in toc -->
 ## Features

+- **Configuration Caching**: Parsed JSON configurations are cached in memory using an LRU cache, improving performance by avoiding redundant parsing and validation when the same configuration is used multiple times.
+The cache size can be configured via an environment variable.
 - **JSON Configuration**: Define states, events, transitions, actions, and validations via a JSON file.
 - **On-Enter and On-Exit Actions**: Execute specific actions when entering or exiting a state.
 - **Transition Actions**: Perform actions during state transitions.